Kartaverse/RiveLink/docs/vp.md

 This multi-view rendering support allows stereoscopic 3D motion graphics to happen on a VP stage, all you need is Frame Remapping and to have a Beamsplitter rig attached to your production cameras.

 ![Beamsplitter](Images/xr-3dality-beamsplitter.webp)

-## Broad DCC Support

-The new Kartaverse RiveLink mograph toolset is being created with the goal of initially support Assimilate Scratch/[LiveFX](https://www.assimilateinc.com/products/livefx/), [BMD Resolve](https://www.blackmagicdesign.com/products/davinciresolve)/[Fusion Studio](https://www.blackmagicdesign.com/products/fusion), and [SideFX Houdini's](https://www.sidefx.com/products/whats-new-in-h205/) Copernicus graphics software on Kartaverse 6's official launch day.

-> `RiveLink for Fusion` is built as a fuse that connects directly to the official [Rive-CPP](https://github.com/rive-app/rive-cpp) library, using the fuse API and its [LuaJIT FFI](https://luajit.org/ext_ffi.html) interface.

-> `RiveLink for LiveFX` will be implemented as a native Assimilate Scratch [SPA plugin](https://www.assimilatesupport.com/akb/KnowledgebaseArticle50984.aspx) so it can deeply integrate its core functionality so it plays a role in a realtime rendered LiveFX VP session.

-> (Special thanks need go out to Mazze Aderhold and Jeff at Assimilate for their support of the Kartaverse project with Assimilate NFR licenses to help with development.
-It is greatly appreciated!)